Benchmarking Lateral Reasoning

 Models are given 100 questions, each with potentially not enough information to find a single correct answer.
 They have two options: request a hint, or answer.
 They can request up to 5 hints.
 Hints are increasingly obvious.
 If they answer correctly, they receive 6-(number of hints used) points but if they answer incorrectly, they receive 0 points for that question.
 Models are told of this scoring scheme, which encourages strategically deciding how many hints are necessary to confidently answer each question.

-To minimize contamination, LateralBench uses a private question set and while the questions are sent to provider APIs by neccesity, the answers are never sent to API providers.
-Below are two sample questions.
-The first is significantly easier than the benchmark questions, meant to be approachable in the style of the benchmark questions.
-Below that is one of the actual benchmark questions.
+To minimize contamination, LateralBench uses a private question set and while the questions are sent to provider APIs by necessity, the answers are never sent to API providers.

 Sample Question